Shubh28698/NLP-task-visualizer-app/README.md

 This application designed with streamlit library will help in visualizing NLP tasks on text entered by you.
 The features can be seen in screenshot and you can add up more features relating to natural language proecessing.

+Firstly, install streamlit library in windows by "pip install streamlit".
+Run the application by typing streamlit run app.py in CMD.